types of mead

 But according to the country of origin, type of brewing, and ingredients, there are at least other 30 meads:

-• Acerglyn: A mead made with honey and maple syrup.different types of mead
+• Acerglyn: a mead made with honey and maple syrup.different types of mead

-• Black mead: A name sometimes given to the blend of honey and black currants.
+• Black mead: a name sometimes given to the blend of honey and black currants.

-• Bochetomel: A Bochet style mead that also contains fruit such as elderberries, black raspberries and blackberries.
+• Bochetomel: A Bochet style mead that also contains fruit such as elderberries, black raspberries, and blackberries.

-• Capsicumel: A mead flavored with chile peppers.
+• Capsicumel: Mead flavored with chile peppers.

 • Chouchenn: A kind of mead made in Brittany.

-• Czwórniak : A Polish mead, made using three units of water for each unit of honey.
+• Czwórniak : a Polish mead, made using three units of water for each unit of honey.

-• Dandaghare: A mead from Nepal, combines honey with Himalayan herbs and spices.
+• Dandaghare: a mead from Nepal, combines honey with Himalayan herbs and spices.
 It has been produced since 1972 in the city of Pokhara.

-• Dwójniak: A Polish mead, made using equal amounts of water and honey.
+• Dwójniak: a Polish mead, made using equal amounts of water and honey.

 • Gverc or Medovina: Croatian mead prepared in Samobor and many other places.
 The word “gverc” or “gvirc’ is from the German”Gewürze” and refers to various spices added to mead.